-The Company acts as a primary dealer in U.S. government securities; makes markets in money market instruments and U.S. government agency securities; underwrites and trades various types of debt and equity securities (including securities issued by JPMorgan Chase or its affiliates); advises clients on business strategies, capital structures and financial strategies; structures derivative transactions to meet client needs; engages in the execution and clearance of exchange-traded futures and options, clears over-the-counter ("OTC") derivative contracts in connection with JPMorgan Chase's and its affiliates' client-driven market-making and risk management activities; and offers brokerage and investment advisory products and services to a range of retail investors.
-The Company provides securities clearing and customer financing, and engages in secured financing transactions to finance its securities activities, including through JPMorgan Securities' wholly-owned subsidiary J.P.
-Morgan Prime Inc. ("JPMorgan Prime") for certain prime brokerage customer transactions.
-Additionally, the Company acts as a clearing broker carrying and clearing (i) customer cash and margin accounts for correspondents on either a fully disclosed or omnibus basis, and (ii) proprietary trading accounts of hedge funds, brokers and dealers and other professional trading firms (collectively "clearing clients").
-The Company also acts as a carrying and clearing broker for certain activities of its affiliates on either a fully disclosed or omnibus basis.
+The Company acts as a primary dealer in U.S. government securities; makes markets in money market instruments and U.S. government agency securities; underwrites and trades various types of debt and equity securities (including securities issued by JPMorgan Chase or its affiliates); advises clients on business strategies, capital structures and financial strategies; structures derivative transactions to meet client needs; engages in the execution and clearance of exchange-traded futures and options; clears over-the-counter ("OTC") derivative contracts in connection with JPMorgan Chase's and its affiliates' client-driven market-making and risk management activities; and offers brokerage and investment advisory products and services to a range of retail investors.
+The Company provides securities clearing and customer financing, and engages in secured financing transactions to finance its securities activities, including through J.P.
+Morgan Securities' wholly-owned subsidiary J.P.
+Morgan Prime Inc. ("J.P.
+Morgan Prime") for certain prime brokerage customer transactions.
+Additionally, the Company acts as a clearing broker carrying and clearing (i) customer cash and margin accounts for correspondents and certain activities of its affiliates on either a fully disclosed or omnibus basis, and (ii) proprietary trading accounts of hedge funds, brokers and dealers and other professional trading firms (collectively "clearing clients").